The Right Clothing for Hiking in Australia

 - Disadvantage: Cold when wet, slow drying (read more)

-- Disadvantage: Skin irritant, slow drying, heavy when wet (unless superfine merino)
+- Disadvantage: Skin irritant for some people, heavy when wet (unless superfine merino)

 - High warmth/weight ratio, absorbs little moisture, quick drying